“The Nordic Cultural Model – revisited, rejected, reimagined” – NCCPR 2021

 Conference languages: Danish, Norwegian, Swedish, and English.

 The university is monitoring the coronavirus pandemic and is following the recommendations given by the Swedish government, the Public Health Agency of Sweden and the Swedish Ministry for Foreign Affairs.
-At the time of writing we still plan on arranging the conference in Borås in August.
-However, we may postpone the conference to a later date, due to travel restrictions.
-We are following the development of the pandemic closely, and will take a decision early in May.
+We still plan on arranging the conference in Borås in November.
+However, if it is not possible to arrange a physical conference it will take place digitally.

 - Submission of proposals opens October 2020